matteocorti/check_updates/README.md

 ## Security

 If at least a security update is available the plugin will return a critical status.
-This can be overriden with the `--number-only` command line option
+This can be overridden with the `--number-only` command line option

 ## up2date